 - Private Pesticide Applicator Permit Testing and Re-certification

 - Telephone Calls

-Essex County 4-H has three active groups that promote youth development for youth ages 9-18.
-The clubs are the Essex 4-H Livestock Club (ages 9-18) and two sewing groups that meet weekly at the extension office.
-The livestock club meets monthly at the extension office from October through April, and club members have the opportunity to learn about animal husbandry, good sportsmanship, and small business management.
-Club members have the opportunity to raise project animals and show and sell them at the Fredericksburg Area Jr. Livestock Show and Sale in May.
-For more information about the livestock club, please contact Keith Balderson at 804-443-3551 or firstname.lastname@example.org.
-The sewing groups meet Tuesday and Thursday throughout the year.
-Space is limited in these groups, and more information about the sewing groups, please contact Stephanie Stiles at 804 443-3551 or email@example.com.
+Essex Livestock Club meets monthly at the Extension Office from October through April, and club members are given the chance to learn about animal husbandry, good sportsmanship, and small business management.
+Club members have the opportunity to raise project animals to show and sell at the Fredericksburg Area Jr. Livestock Show and Sale in May.
+For more information about the livestock club, please contact Robbie Longest at email@example.com, or Danielle Brown at firstname.lastname@example.org

 NOTE: The Gloucester County FCS agent covers Essex County.
 The information below links to the Gloucester County website.

 The Virginia Master Naturalist (VMN) program is a statewide corps of volunteers providing education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.